aliyun/aliyun-log-logback-appender/README.md

 timeZone = UTC
 # Whether to record the Location field, defaults to true, set it false if performance-sensitive
 includeLocation = true
+# Whether to include field message when encoder exists, defaults to true.
+includeMessage = true
 ```

 ## Sample Code